airbrake/airbrake-ios/README.md

 # Debugging

 To test that the notifier is working inside your application, a simple test method is provided.
 This method raises an exception, catches it, and reports it as if a real crash happened.
-Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier:
+Add this code to your application:didFinishLaunchingWithOptions: to test the notifier:

      [HTNotifier writeTestNotice];

-If you use the DEBUG macro to signify development builds the notifier will do a few special things for you:

-- log notices to the console as they are posted to help see notice details
+If you use the DEBUG macro to signify development builds the notifier will log notices and errors to the console as they are encountered to help see more details
-- automatically include the UDID of the device to help identify who submitted a crash

 #Implementing the HTNotifierDelegate Protocol

 The HTNotifierDelegate protocol allows you to respond to actions going on inside the notifier as well as provide runtime customizations.
+In version 3 of the notifier a matching set of notifications are posted to NSNotificationCenter.
 All of the delegate methods in the HTNotifierDelegate protocol are documented in the HTNotifier header file.
 Here are just a few of those methods:

 MyAppDelegate.h